hnpl/dinocpu-assignments/wq23_assignment4_caching.md

 thus we don't expect to see exactly the same amount of cycles per each data point when comparing your implementation and the solution.
-However, as long as the correct is ensured, the general trend of the number of cycles should not (i.e., there are some systems that are strictly slower than others).
+However, as long as the correct is ensured, the general trend of the number of cycles should not differ (i.e., there are some systems that are strictly slower than others).
 So, we opt to use graphs rather than exact numbers for reporting data.